teenabhatia/educational-trading-bot/README.md

 - **Data Analysis:** Utilizes Pandas and NumPy for comprehensive data analysis and algorithm refinement.
 - **Visualization:** Employs Matplotlib to generate detailed performance reports and visualizations.

+## Files
+- **User Input File:** Allows users to enter parameters from the command line for a customizable trading experience.
+- **No User Input File:** Parameters must be set directly in the code for automated trading simulation.

 ## Technologies Used
 - **Programming Language:** Python
 - **API:** Alpha Vantage